apmckinlay/natureapp/birds/swahawk.md

 They eat lots of large insects (grasshoppers, dragonflies), hence their alternate name of **[Grasshopper](/insects/grasshop/) Hawk**.
 They build their large, loose nests in treetops.

-Swainson's Hawk are slimmer and longer-winged than other hawks.
+**Could it be?** Swainson's Hawk are slimmer and longer-winged than other hawks.
 [Red-tailed Hawk](/birds/redtail/) have shorter, wider wings without the light-dark contrast on the underside. **Ferruginous Hawk** have a light-coloured chest and abdomen and are entirely white under the wings. **Rough-legged Hawk** have a black-and-white tail pattern and feathery legs.

 **Did you know?** Swainson's Hawks' long migration to Argentina can take up to two months.
 Their large migratory flocks number in the tens of thousands and they may travel for several days without feeding.